anishantonyvf/tradeLedger/README.md

 Accomodating the design considerations :

-1. To cater to the peak volume of requests during the initial startup, Spring cloud Load balancer (SpringCloud Ribbob ) and service discovery (SpringCloud Eureka ) can be employed to scale the TL-Api service horizontally.
+1. To cater to the peak volume of requests during the initial startup, Spring cloud Load balancer (SpringCloud Ribbon ) and service discovery (SpringCloud Eureka ) can be employed to scale the TL-Api service horizontally.
 Asynchronous CompletableFuture is used so that the response time for the service is not affected.
 2. The time-out of the TL-Api service is set as 15 sec to cater to the timeout of 10 Secs of the third-party service.
 3. Processed request are persisted in Cassandra table having TTL for 7 year which can be used to Audi purpose.